 Rumour veracity classifier

 User generated content such as tweets often make claims that are unsubstantiated and possibly untrue.
-This service attempts to classify whether a text is discussing a rumour that is true, false or unverified.
+This service attempts to classify whether a text is discussing a rumour that is likely to be true, likely to be false, or if the rumour is unverified or the classification is unclear.
 Our approach makes use of only the tweet content, which it passes through LSTM units that learn to distinguish between the three classes we aim to predict (true, false or unverifiable).
 However, the unique part of our approach is that prior to passing the tweet to the LSTM layer, it first looks within the tweet for some recurring information that is typically used by others to spread rumours, and makes adjustments on the input -- words carrying useful information are kept as they are, and others are downgraded in terms of contribution.
 This is achieved through attention layer implementation.
 We evaluated our approach on the RumourEval shared task 2017 test data and achieved over 60% accuracy, which is currently the state-of-the-art performance for this task.

 Use this pipeline